-An individual can use the express entry for Canadian immigration for moving to the country as a doctor.
+An individual can use express entry for Canadian immigration for moving to the country as a doctor.
 However, they will have to fulfil multiple criteria.
 For instance, physicians coming into Canada from outside are called the IMGs or International Medical Graduates.
 They are individuals who have graduated from a Medical School not accredited in Canada or the USA.

 The individuals need to go through a process of accreditation to immigrate to Canada.
-Canada’s Medical Regulation authorities scrutinise the IMGs and physicians before granting them approval to practice in Canada.
+Canada’s Medical Regulation authorities scrutinize the IMGs and physicians before granting them approval to practice in Canada.
 The following categories will require accreditation:

 - Occupational therapists

 The individuals applying for a visa need to understand the various categories and apply accordingly.
 The approved candidates will receive an express entry visa based on the application process.
 Also, the IMGs and physicians need to keep the following in mind while applying for accreditation.

 - The process has numerous stages and may seem complex.
 It is advisable to partner with experienced visa consultants to streamline the process.